kemdi-dev/rural-fi/README.md

-# web-design-4
+# rural-fi homepage
-A landing page I designed for Rural-Fi
+A home page for Rural-Fi